 Medications for Ovarian Stimulation.These drugs are often used alone as initial treatment to induce ovulation, particularly for women who have medical conditions that cause ovulation problems.
-They may also be also used along with assisted reproductive technologies (ART) to stimulate multiple eggs to grow in the ovaries, a process called superovulation.
-The main drugs used for ovarian stimulation are clomiphene, follicle stimulating hormone (FSH), luteinizing hormone (LH), and human menopausal gonadotrophin (hMG, also called menotropin, which is a combination of FSH and LH).
+They may also be used along with ART to stimulate multiple eggs to grow in the ovaries, a process called superovulation.
+The main drugs used for ovarian stimulation are clomiphene, FSH, LH, and human menopausal gonadotrophin (hMG, also called menotropin, which is a combination of FSH and LH).

-Medications for Oocyte Maturation.Drugs such as human chorionic gonadotropin (hCG) are used during ART to help the ovarian follicles ripen (mature)
+Medications for Oocyte Maturation.Drugs such as hCG are used during ART to help the ovarian follicles ripen (mature)

 Medications to Prevent Premature Ovulation.These drugs are used during ART to help prevent premature ovulation.
 They include GnRH agonists and GnRH antagonists.

 Other drugs may also be used, for example:

 Letrazole (Femara)is an aromatase inhibitor that is not approved for treatment of infertility but is often used "off-label" for ovarian stimulation.
 It is often used as a first-line fertility treatment for women with PCOS.
 However, for unexplained infertility, it is not as helpful as more standard drugs.

 Metforminis a common drug used to treat type II diabetes.
 For women with PCOS, metformin may help reduce the chance of ovarian hyperstimulation.

 Clomiphene citrate (Clomid, Serophene, generic) is usually the first fertility drug prescribed for women who have ovulation problems.
 (It is less likely to work for women who have normal ovulation.)